blue-yonder/tsfresh/docs/text/feature_naming.rst

 Feature naming
 ==============

-tsfresh enforces a strict naming of the created features.
+tsfresh enforces a strict naming of the created features, which you have to follow whenever you create new feature calculators.
 This is due to the :func:`tsfresh.feature_extraction.FeatureExtractionSettings.from_columns` method which needs to deduce the following information from the feature name